nate-j5/finch-project/README.md

 ### Project Reflection
 I enjoyed working on this project, but I struggled to understand the instructions.
 I think I switched contexts 3 or 4 times which cost me a lot of time.
 Next time I would allocate a solid block of time to understand the instructions and return my clarifying questions.
-This project coincided with a lot of activity in my current role which constrained my time.
+This project coincided with a lot of activity in my current role.

 My original interpretation was that I'd create a button that would open the Finch Connect and display employment data about a provider in my app based on user selection.
 After attempting to implement this it didn't appear like this was the correct thinking which prompted me to re-think the solution.

-After taking a look at the Finch quickstart tutorial, I shifted my attention to creating a button that when clicked would retrieve an access token based and then fetch data about an employer and employee.
+After reviewing the Finch quickstart tutorial, I shifted my attention to creating a button that when clicked would retrieve an access token based and then fetch data about an employer and employee.

 The "user selected provider" piece was not totally clear to me.
 At first, I attempted to call the `https://api.tryfinch.com/providers` endpoint to get the list of providers and render that list to the screen.
 However, that endpoint returns a lot of data so I ended up manually copying the provider list from Finch connect into a JSON file.
 I ran out of time, but the idea was to have the user select the provider from the dropdown and have that data rendered to the screen.